 Two provinces provide online access to name taking records:

-- Records of name taking of Overijssel, index only.
+- Collectie Overijssel, index and images for Overijssel.
 Click the “Zoeken” [Search] box open and select “insch.reg.naamsaanneming” as “bron” [source].

 Some local archives also provide online access to these records.
 You can find them via the Digital Resources website by searching for naamsaanneming on the “internet” page for the province you’re looking for.